 As you can see in the chart above, the Subject Tests with the highest average scores are Korean and Chinese, which both have listening components.
 It's safe to assume these tests aren't easy if you don't speak Korean or Chinese!

 But for people who do speak these languages, it seems that they are able to score very highly.
-The standard deviations for Korean and Chinese are both low, meaning that most students scored near the high means of 761 and 759, respectively.
+The standard deviations for Korean and Chinese are both low, meaning that most students scored near the high mean of 760.

 So what should you take from this?
 Unless you're a fluent or native speaker, these Subject Tests are probably not for you.
 And even if you are a fluent speaker, you should still definitely take time to prep, as you'll have to achieve an almost perfect score to stand out from the pack.